Kopano-dev/kdav/README.md

 `server.php` file.
 The default value can be kept if kDAV runs in the root of the domain.

-This is the simplest way to setup, running at port 443:
+This is the simplest way to setup, running with Apache at port 443:

 ```
 <VirtualHost *:443>